Global stability of the multi-strain Kermack-McKendrick (renewal) epidemic model: Model description

 \section{Model description}

-The model we investigate in this article is a multi-strain extension of the general Kermack-McKendrick model outlined in detail in \citep{meehan2017global} (see also~\citep{kermack1927contribution}).
+The model we investigate in this article is a multi-strain extension of the general Kermack-McKendrick model outlined in detail in \citep{meehan2019global} (see also~\citep{kermack1927contribution, magal2010lyapunov,breda2012formulation}).
 In particular, we develop a model with $n$ distinct, uncoupled pathogen strains which each dip from a common susceptible pool, S. We assume perfect cross-immunity such that, once infected with strain $j\in[1,n]$, individuals are immune to further infection with an alternate strain.
-Further details beyond the fundamental model ingredients described below can be found in \citep{meehan2017global}.
+In the absence of cross-immunity it is possible that chaotic solutions may arise~\citep{Aguiar2008epidemiology,Minayev2008improving}.

 Firstly, we introduce the force of infection of each strain $j$, $F_j(t)$, which, by definition, is the per-capita rate at which susceptibles are infected with strain $j$ at time $t$.
 It follows then, that the incidence of strain $j$ at time $t$, which we denote $v_j(t)$, is given by